 - sleeping with legs elevated

-- elevating the legs for 15 minutes once every 2 hours
+- raising the legs for 15 minutes once every 2 hours

-- taking medications to ease pain and reduce swelling, such as corticosteroids or topical calcineurin inhibitors
+- taking medications to ease pain and reduce swelling, such as topical corticosteroids

 - using antihistamines to relieve itching

 - using antibiotics and special dressings to treat infected ulcers